Thank you! Your submission has been received!

 • Research-focused data scientists, also known as Machine Learning Researchers or Research Scientists, are on a mission to transform the space they’re working in, which usually translates into the development or implementation of new machine learning techniques.
 They work in complex problem spaces such as those in machine vision or natural language processing, and also problem spaces that have huge amounts of data - like social media, for example.
 They will usually use scripting languages like Python, deep learning tools, and frameworks like TensorFlow.

 • Business-focused data science professionals implement established scientific methods to help businesses make decisions powered by data.
 This means 1) understanding the business problem and 2) knowing how to use data to solve it.
-Again, they usually use scripting languages, like Python, combined with machine learning, statistics libraries, and SQL to identify appropriate predictive modeling, statistical testing, or analytical approaches to push the data through and solve a problem.
+Again, they usually use scripting languages, like Python, combined with machine learning, statistics libraries, and SQL to identify appropriate predictive modelling, statistical testing, or analytical approaches to push the data through and solve a problem.

 • Development-focused data scientists are the ones who scale data science processes or build the data science-related components of applications.
 Whether it’s putting machine learning models into production or building the infrastructure for working with big data, they can be called the enablers of leveraging data at scale.
 They’re often called Machine Learning Engineers, Data Engineers, or Machine Learning Developers.